datanymizer/datanymizer/docs/config.md

     - public.users
 ```

-For ignoring these tables and dump data from others.
+For ignoring these tables and dump data from others:

 ```yaml
 filter: